A cusped hyperbolic 4-manifold without spin structures: The construction

 We now want to thicken $N$ to a 4-manifold with corners $X$ in which $N_0$ and $N_{12}$ are totally geodesic and orthogonal.
 Similarly to \cite{MRS1,MRS2}, this can be done in two steps.

 We first thicken $N_0$ and $N_{12}$ separately: we place two copies of $P^4$ on every copy of $P^3$, one ``below" and the other ``above", and get two 4-manifolds with corners $X_0$ and $X_{12}$; see Figure \ref{fig:X}--left.
-These are obtained by pairing some vertical facets of some copies of $P^4$ with the identity as gluing maps.
+These are obtained by pairing some vertical facets of some copies of $P^4$ .

 Then, we identify in pairs the copies of $P^4$ in $X_0$ incident to $\Sigma$ with the copies of $P^4$ in $X_{12}$ incident to $\Sigma$ from below, as in Figure \ref{fig:X}--right.
 We can do this since for every pentagonal face $F$ of $P^4$, there exists an isometry of $P^4$ that exchanges the two facets (isometric to $P^3$) that share $F$.
 The resulting complex $X$ contains $N$ as desired.